fauxtix/DaisyPets/README.md

 A project for helping busy pet owners keep track of the daily and long-term routine care of their pets.

 It uses C# as the development language, and was built using the .Net 7 platform.
-It comprises a web api, a desktop application (windows forms) and a web project (Blazor Server).
+It comprises a web api that serves a desktop application (windows forms) and a web project (Blazor Server).

 It is up to the user to choose between the desktop or web application.
-Just run the Api and choose what application to start ('set as the startup project').
+Just run the Api and choose what kind of project to start ('set as the startup project').

-I intend to test the Api by creating a React project also and, maybe, a .Net MAUI project too, when it's more stable...
+I've started a .Net MAUI project (my first one) using the existing api... let's see if anything good comes out of it :-)

 Due to its simplicity, the SQLite database was chosen for data storage.